 Injury to other body parts or organs

-How long will it take to recover from surgery?
+How long will it take to recover after a urostomy?

-Most people stay in the hospital for up to 1 week after the procedure.
-You will not be able to eat solid foods and will be fed nutrients through a tube in your vein, or intravenously.
-Once you return home, you should limit your physical activity and avoid lifting heavy objects for about a month.
+Most people stay in the hospital for up to 1 week after a urostomy.
+Once you go home, you should limit your physical activity and avoid lifting heavy objects for about a month.
+Talk with your surgical team about specific recovery instructions for you.

 Emptying your urostomy bag.
 Once you have recovered from surgery, you will need to empty the urostomy bag several times per day.
 It is best to empty it when the bag is less than half full, usually every 2 to 3 hours.